Synagogue: Torah Ark

 The ark in a synagogue is almost always positioned in such a way such that those who face it are facing towards Jerusalem.
 Thus, sanctuary seating plans in the Western world generally face east, while those east of Israel face west.
-Sanctuaries in Israel face towards Jerusalem.
-Occasionally synagogues face other directions for structural reasons; in such cases, some individuals might turn to face Jerusalem when standing for prayers, but the congregation as a whole does not.
+Sanctuaries in Israel face towards Jerusalem and in Jerusalem towards the Temple Mount.
+Occasionally, synagogues face other directions for structural reasons; in such cases, some individuals might turn to face Jerusalem when standing for prayers, but the congregation as a whole does not.

 The Ark is reminiscent of the Ark of the Covenant, which held the tablets inscribed with the Ten Commandments.
-This is the holiest spot in a synagogue, equivalent to the Holy of Holies.
+This is the holiest spot in a synagogue, also reminiscent of the Holy of Holies.
 The Ark is often closed with an ornate curtain, the parochet פרוכת, which hangs outside or inside the ark doors.

 Eternal Light

 Other traditional features include a continually lit lamp or lantern, usually electric in contemporary synagogues, called the ner tamid (נר תמיד), the "Eternal Light", used as a way to honor the Divine Presence.